-Q: What are the differences in process when the transfer is an international one?
-So, for example, a U.S. bank to a bank in the Caribbean using a correspondent bank in the United States.
-There seems always to be difficulty in putting both information on the correspondent bank and the information for the local Caribbean bank.
-Why would that be?
+Q: What are the differences in processes when the transfer is international?
+For example, if a U.S. bank sends a wire transfer to a bank in the Caribbean using a correspondent bank in the United States.
+Why is it that there seems to always be difficulty in submitting both the information of the correspondent bank and the information of the local Caribbean bank?

 A: I guess, one part would depend on what type of systems are being used.
-So, is the U.S. bank using Fedwire?
-And then their U.S correspondent has to convert that Fedwire message into a SWIFT payment message that then they can send to the bank in the Caribbean that’s their correspondent, or that has a correspondent relationship.
+Is the U.S. bank using Fedwire?
+If that is the case then their U.S correspondent bank has to convert that Fedwire message into a SWIFT payment message.
+The correspondent bank would then send the SWIFT payment to the bank in the Caribbean.

-So, it’s that where we get hung up on things and it becomes so difficult is, in my opinion, that conversion process because there’s some, but there must be some type of mapping of Fedwire field to SWIFT message field.
+In my opinion, the difficulties lie in the conversion process.
+There must be some type of mapping of a Fedwire field to a SWIFT message field.
 This is especially the case for the address fields discussed earlier.
 I honestly don’t know how they do that.
 I’m not sure how they are able to fill in all the different address fields on the SWIFT payment message.
 It is extremely difficult to parse those out from three lines of characters that have all been crammed into the Fedwire message.